aleksfolt/flipper-zero-rf-jammer/README.md

-# RF Jammer App by RocketGod ☠️📡
+# RF Jammer App by AleksFolt ☠️📡

 This **RF Jammer App** for the Flipper Zero, made by **RocketGod**, is a powerful tool for jamming across multiple radio frequencies and modulation schemes.
 Below is an in-depth look at each mode, from its technical details to the real-world impact of its jamming strategy.